• Digital Nomad Resources

 One of the benefits of using Eurail is not being locked into a train time.
 You can get off and see other cities on the way to your next destination.

 While travelling through Germany I had to change trains in Hanover.
-I wouldn’t have though to visit here otherwise, but for an hour and fifteen minutes it was great to wander in the town and see some of the sites.
+I wouldn’t have thought to visit here otherwise, but for short stopover it was great to wander in the town and see some of the sites.

 On a trip from Strasbourg to Nuremberg I had about ninety minutes between connecting trains in Offenburg.
 This is a small city which I knew nothing about, but as the station was close to town I figured going for a walk was better than standing on the platform for over an hour.
 In that time I found these delightful man-birds on the street which made the detour worth it.